jtwalker/Furniture-Rental-System/ReadMe.txt

-IMPORTANT: This project no longer runs due to the use of an external SQL server that we no longer has access to.
+IMPORTANT: This project no longer runs due to the use of an external SQL server that we no longer have access to.

 1. Run the solution.